 Excel pivot tables are a feature that you should learn how to use.
-Instead of analyzing countless spreadsheet records, a pivot table can aggregate your information and show a new perspective in a few clicks.
+Instead of analyzing countless spreadsheet records, these tables can aggregate your information and show a new perspective in a few clicks.
 You can also move columns to rows or vice versa.
 The problem is people believe creating a pivot table is difficult to learn.
 Grab a seat and we’ll guide you through a short tutorial so you can start data crunching.
 (Check Resources section at bottom for example worksheet.)

 What is an Excel Pivot Table?